LionWeb-org/lioncore-mps/readme.md

 We implement all new functionality on a branch, based on the oldest supported "main" branch.
 Example: The new branch `niko/great-new-feature` is based on `mps2021.1`.

-Once we merged the feature branch back to "main" (in the example: `mps2021.1`), we merge the changes into the next higher mps version branch.
+Once we merged the feature branch back to "main" (in the example: `mps2021.1`), we merge the changes into the next higher MPS version branch — _“cross-version migration”_.
 Example:

 1. Use MPS 2021.1 to develop on `niko/great-new-feature`, based on `mps2021.1`.